Switchback Travel (Jason Hummel)

 The Skytour above gets our pick for the top backcountry bib due to its combination of mobility, weather protection, and value, but it’s not Outdoor Research’s premier touring bib.
 That designation goes to the Hemispheres II here, which ups the ante in terms of waterproofing with 3-layer Gore-Tex (with soft C-Knit backer) and patches of stretchy 2-layer Gore-Tex at the crotch, lower back, and underarms.
 The result is a fairly uncompromised design: While the Skytour above makes sacrifices in terms of protection—including a softshell bib upper and more air-permeable AscentShell pant (40D x 65D)—the Hemispheres is the full package, with a fully waterproof and seam-sealed construction throughout, ample venting, greater durability (70D), and a lighter weight to boot.
 We took the updated “II” on the North Cascades’ Isolation Traverse a couple springs back and can confidently say that it’s OR’s most well-rounded bib to date.

 What pushes the Hemispheres II Bib down our list is its steep price.
 At $649, it’ll cost you the same as Patagonia’s premium Untracked above, which features a more breathable half-bib design.
 What’s more, a bib like the Flylow Foxy above offers a significant boost in durability (100D) for over $200 less.
 But neither has the stretchy Gore-Tex panels of the Hemispheres, which add a significant amount of comfort and mobility for backcountry travel.
-Finally, while we were disappointed with the limited pocket storage on the first-gen Hemispheres, it’s worth noting that Outdoor Research does add a second chest pocket on the latest version, along with an avalanche beacon clip.
+Finally, while we were disappointed with the limited pocket storage on the first-gen Hemispheres, it’s worth noting that Outdoor Research did add a second chest pocket on the latest version, along with an avalanche beacon clip.
 It all adds up to a formidable backcountry bib for those who consistently get out in harsh and unpredictable conditions—if you’re willing to make the investment.

 See the Outdoor Research Hemispheres II Bibs